Stonetech66/TicketPlug/README.md

 <h1 align="center">TicketPlug</h1>
-The TicketPlug is an API designed to facilitate the sale and purchase of event tickets.
-This system allows event organizers to create and sell tickets, which must first be approved by the system administrator.
-Users can then easily browse and purchase tickets for upcoming events.
+TicketPlug is a user-friendly E-Ticket API that simplifies the process of creating, managing, and selling event tickets.
+With TicketPlug, event organizers can effortlessly create and sell tickets, which undergo approval by the system admin.
+Attendees can easily browse and purchase tickets for upcoming events using the API and receive automatic PDF tickets with QR codes.
+TicketPlug incorporates Paystack payment API and Celery for background task management.

 ##  Features
 - Approval workflow for event tickets created by organizers